Brač: Since 1918

 The population of the island drastically decreased from about 40,000 people in the beginning of the 20th century to about 13,000 at the end of the 20th century.
 This was due to heavy emigration, mostly to Latin America, especially Argentina and Chile, and to New Zealand and Australia.
 The emigration continued during the whole century, only later generations preferring to move to European countries, especially Germany.
-Among others, the Chilean writer Antonio Skármeta is descended from such immigrants, as well as, the current president of Chile, Gabriel Boric.
+Among others, the Chilean writer Antonio Skármeta is descended from such immigrants, as well as, the former president of Chile, Gabriel Boric.
 Most of the emigration was caused due to dwindling economic opportunities on the island, particularly due to phylloxera causing huge economic losses on the vineyards.

 In 1941 Italian forces occupied the island.
 In the mountainous regions of the island, native rebels fought a quite effective guerrilla war, but the occupiers answered harshly with arrests and executions.
 After the Italian capitulation in 1943, German troops occupied the island on January 12 and 13 of 1944, but in July they were defeated.
 Selca and six other towns on Brač were burned in August 9, which is said to have burned for three days and three nights.
 Yugoslav Partisans and their allies landed on Bol September 12, and started an offensive.
 German troops barricaded themselves in Sumartin on the eastern end of the island, with the goal to keep control of the Brač channel.
 The last large battle occurred on Mount Sveti Nikola between Selca and Sumartin on September 17.
 More than 700 people on Brač lost their lives.
 The island was freed on September 18, 1944.
 The school in Selca, not far from the battlefield, was named "18.
 Rujna" (September 18), but has been renamed since.

 As part of Croatia it became part of the Socialist Federal Republic of Yugoslavia, until Croatia gained its independence in 1991, receiving recognition in 1992.
 The Croatian War of Independence was barely fought on the island (there was a brief bombing of Milna), but the aftermath of the war, especially the loss in tourism, was disastrous for the island.
 Only now is the island regenerating from the decade-long drainage of its most important revenue.